The new Shark FlexFusion is what you'd get if you melded all your hair gadgets together into one mammoth multi-styler

 Shark has unveiled a new multi-styler, and it's designed to be the only hair tool you'll ever need.
 Scheduled for release in October, the Shark FlexFusion can shapeshift into a hair dryer, straightener, hot brush or curler.
 I had a chance to have a little hands-on time with it at IFA 2024, and was intrigued by what I saw, but I'm not entirely sold just yet.
 While there are some appealing and useful-sounding innovations in there, I'm not sure if the brand might have taken things a step too far in trying to be absolutely everything to everyone.

 The base is an updated version of the Shark FlexStyle – one of our best hair dryer picks.
 Like that model, it can be used just as a hair dryer.
-Alternatively, you can snap on one of a few different attachments to turn it into a different kind of styler.
+Alternatively, you can snap on one of a few different attachments to turn it into another kind of styler.
 The most interesting of these are the hot brush attachment, a straightener attachment, and curler attachments.

-One particularly interesting feature is that the FlexFusion is designed for use on either wet or dry hair.
+One particularly exciting feature is that the FlexFusion is designed for use on either wet or dry hair.
 In the launch presentation, Shark made the very valid point that most people don't wash their hair every day, yet a lot of existing styling gadgets are geared towards use on wet hair only.
 The FlexFusion has the option to switch between 'wet hair' and 'dry hair' modes when used with the straightener or hot brush attachments.

 Style shake-up